dd9jn/rfc4880bis/crypto-refresh.md

 - A series of values comprising the encrypted session key.
   This is algorithm-specific and described below.

-When creating a v3 PKESK packet, the session key is prefixed with a one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container.

-The resulting octet string (algorithm identifier and session key) is passed to the public-key algorithm used, as described below.
+The session key, and the one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container, are passed to the public-key algorithm used, described below.

 ### v6 PKESK {#v6-pkesk}